37-AN/qrx/README.md

 QRX is designed to bring efficiency and innovation to attendance management.
 Stay tuned for our AI-powered features that will take your experience to the next level!

 ---

-This is a ready-to-use GitHub README for your project.
-If you have any more requests, feel free to ask!